The Micro Journal Rev 6 by Un Kyu Lee

 Micro Journal Rev 6 Quick Start Guide

-A fantastic and detailed documentation of how to get going with your new Rev 6
+A fantastic and detailed documentation of how to get going with your new Rev 6.
+It now includes a user guide and detailed documentation of how to use the Json file to modify the Key Map

 Micro Journal Rev 6 Firmware updates.